Gauri2882/stock-mlops/README.md

-# 📈 Stock Price Prediction MLOps Pipeline
+# 📈 Stock Price using Prediction MLOps Pipeline

 An end-to-end machine learning project that predicts stock prices using Python, FastAPI, Docker, Kubernetes, and Streamlit.